363734/RCPSP-learning/README.txt

 WARNING: because of variable DIR_PROJECT within the parameter file, all path should be written as from the root
          of the project and each read/write within a file should concatene this var to the relative path from the root of the project

+         to compile : python setup.py install
+         to clean   : python setup.py clean --all